MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCall.md

 # Get-MgCommunicationCall

 ## SYNOPSIS
-Get calls from communications

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCall?view=graph-powershell-beta)
+Retrieve the properties and relationships of a call object.

 ## SYNTAX